alan-platform/alan-platform.github.io/pages/tuts/introducing.md

 Want to know more about enterprise level systems, our integration tools, or about building custom UI’s with Alan?
 [Get in touch][contact] and ask for a demo.

-Let us know what you think on the [forum][forum] and don't be afraid to ask questions.

 We’re super excited to see what you build with Alan.